Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Discussion

 \subsubsection{Authentic data}

 When tested on authentic Broca's aphasic sentences, the models' performance varied.
 The models were able to generate reasonable completions based on visual inspections, with better results observed for longer input sentences, which provide more contextual information, resulting in improved model performance.
 Visual inspections indicated that \textsc{Flan}-T5-XL generated more coherent and contextually relevant completions compared to \textsc{T5-base}, particularly for longer utterances.
-These findings suggest that sequence-to-sequence LLMs are effective in generating meaningful and contextually appropriate completions for fragmented Broca's aphasic sentences, indicating their potential for practical applications in language rehabilitation.
+In contrast to \cite{misra2022assistive} study, which did not test their approach on real aphasic data, our findings demonstrate that fine-tuned LLMs can generalize effectively to authentic agrammatic sentences produced by individuals with Broca’s aphasia.
+This step highlights the potential and the practical relevance of such models for rehabilitation purposes.
+While previous AI applications in aphasia have largely focused on diagnostic tasks or static assistive technologies \cite{Adikari2024, Privitera2024, Azevedo2024, azevedo2023understanding}, our results suggest that LLM-based systems have the potential to provide adaptive solutions for reconstructing agrammatic speech into complete sentences.
+Incorporating longer input utterances further improves model performance, suggesting the importance of designing systems capable of leveraging contextual information to support real-world communication needs for PWA and their caregivers.